Introduction to HPE Machine Learning Development Environment#

 Commands and shells enable developers to use an HPE Machine Learning Development Environment cluster and its GPUs without having to write code conforming to the trial APIs.
 Commands are useful for running existing code in a batch manner; shells provide access to the cluster in the form of interactive SSH sessions.

 At a typical organization, many HPE Machine Learning Development Environment configuration files will contain similar settings.
 For example, all of the training workloads run at a given organization might use the same checkpoint storage configuration.
 One way to reduce this redundancy is to use configuration templates.
-With this feature, users can move settings that are shared by many experiments into a single YAML file that can then be referenced by configurations that require those settings.
+With this feature, you can move settings that are shared by many experiments into a single YAML file that can then be referenced by configurations that require those settings.

 A single configuration file can use at most one configuration template.
-A configuration template cannot itself use another configuration template.
+A configuration template cannot use another configuration template.

 The HPE Machine Learning Development Environment Queue Management system extends scheduler functionality to offer better visibility and control over scheduling decisions.
 It does this using the Job Queue, which provides better information about job ordering, such as which jobs are queued, and permits dynamic job modification.

 Queue Management is a new feature that is available to the fair share scheduler and the priority scheduler.
-Queue Management, described in detail in the following sections, shows all submitted jobs and their states, and lets you modify some configuration options, such as priority, position in the queue, and resource pool.
+Queue Management, described in detail in the following sections, shows all submitted jobs and their states and lets you modify some configuration options, such as priority, position in the queue, and resource pool.

 Job Queue section or use the

-det job set
+det job set of

 The Model Registry is a top-level option in the navigation bar.
 This will take you to a page listing all of the models that currently exist in the registry, and allow you to create new models.
 You can select any of the existing models to go to the Model Details page, where you can view and edit detailed information about the model.
 There will also be a list of every version associated with the selected model, and you can go to the Version Details page to view and edit that version’s information.